Gold glass: Roman period

 Such secular "blessings" are typical, and on roundels made from cups they often urge the owner to drink, even when the iconography is religious.
 One Jewish example has the usual array of symbols and the inscription "Drink, [so] you may live, Elares".
 The Wedding at Cana is a popular Christian subject, with one example inscribed "Worthy of your friends, may you live in the peace of God, drink".
 Another popular phrase is DIGNITAS AMICORUM or "[you are] the honour of your friends".
 The majority of inscriptions are made up of either names or such conventional expressions, or the two combined.
 An example inscribed "DIGNITAS AMICORVM PIE ZESES VIVAS" typifies the tendency to pile together the common phrases.
 The convivial dedications found on so many examples are paralleled by several of the far more luxurious cage cups or diatreta.

-One round bottom from a larger bowl found in the catacombs is 10.8 cm across, and now in the Ashmolean Museum in Oxford.
+One round bottom from a larger bowl found in the catacombs is across, and now in the Ashmolean Museum in Oxford.
 It has five abbreviated scenes from the Old and New Testaments surrounding a married couple in a roundel, with the feet of the outer figures to the centre.
 A large and complex bowl from Cologne was decorated all over with Christian scenes and Imperial portraits, but presumably because of its size (height 8.6, diameter 11.4 cm) no second layer of glass was fused on, so the gold has now all been lost, though the shapes of the design can be seen.
 The portraits of the sons of Constantine I allow an unusually precise probable dating to 326, his vicennalia, or the 25th anniversary of his reign.
 Another complete piece is a paten from the Basilica of St. Severin, Cologne, founded in the 4th century.
 This is decorated with roundels containing Old Testament scenes and floral motifs.
 According to the Liber Pontificalis, Pope Zephyrinus, in office from 199 to 217, had approved the use of glass patens, and ones in other glass techniques survive.
 A variant technique is only known from vessels from Cologne with what have been called "sidewall blobs", where small gold glass medallions with images are fused into the walls of a vessel; one of the few examples was found in the cemetery of St Severin.